v-fox/live_opensuse_hsf/README.md

 * Clementine audio player, VLC and S/Mplayer video players for your multimedia needs
 * LibreOffice, Calibre and GIMP for your documentational needs
 * Tor, Polipo, miredo-client and proxychains for your anti-censorship needs
-* ze/nmap, hostapd, nping, iptraf-ng, upnp-inspector, mtr, lft, minicom, lftp, rancid, usbip, aircrack-ng, reaver, kismet and a bunch more for your networking needs
+* ze/nmap, hostapd, nping, iptraf-ng, upnp-inspector, mtr, lft, minicom, lftp, rancid, usbip and a bunch for your networking needs
-* mc, zsh, kmscon, android-tools and other various console tools
+* mc, zsh, kmscon, android-tools, wgetpaste and other various console tools
 * gparted, testdisk, snapper, disktype and other filesystem tools
-* exfat and zfs kernel modules
+* exfat and zfs kernel modules, reiser4progs and general FS management & recovery tools like fsarchiver, ddrescue, testdisk, photorec, ext4magic
+* autopsy/sleuthkit, scalpel, chkrootkit, ntpassw/dchntpw, lynis, aircrack-ng, kismet, reaver and more security tools
+* {real/true}crypt, aespipe, emount/cryptsetup, seahorse/gnome-keyring, keepassx encryption utilities
-* bunch of useful repos pre-configured for games, emulators and recent, mostly stable updates
+* bunch of useful repos pre-configured for games, emulators and recent but mostly stable updates

 It does NOT provide:
 --------------------